sumitrj/Workshops/IoT-Firebase/README.md

 ## CRUD-dy Behavior

-Given a table what all actions van be done?
-Create, read, update and delete.
+In how many ways can you mess up a table?
+Create (yup, that's where things went south), read, update and delete (finally, something right).

 Let's explore how we can do that

 ### Create

 #### Push method: